 Were we asking the right questions to get the feedback we needed?

-As an example, the leaders of our orientation sessions wanted to know if new hires found the content useful and if it covered content in the appropriate depth.
+For example, the leaders of our orientation sessions wanted to know if new hires found the content useful and if it covered content appropriately.
 However, this wasn’t information we had been gathering.

 In the spirit of our value of learning faster through feedback, I knew I wanted to share these learnings with our People Science team.
-Together, we could make necessary changes that would benefit everyone using our onboarding survey templates.
+We could make necessary changes that would benefit everyone using our onboarding survey templates.

 I discussed my observations with Fresia Jackson, one of the People Scientists at Culture Amp, and we began to work through how we could evolve our internal survey to better suit our needs.

-Over a few weeks’ time, we created a new approach to onboarding surveys that addressed the areas we had been struggling with.
+Over a few weeks, we created a new approach to onboarding surveys that addressed the areas we had been struggling with.

 We implemented the following changes: